THE MEANING OF HUMAN-COMPUTER INTERACTION

 academic cronyism and socialization.

-For the rest I am obviously aware that
+For the rest I am obviously aware that the interaction

-may be interpreted as being too negative, not acknowledging the advantages of a
+interpreted as being too negative, not acknowledging the advantages of a

 developing technology with only transitional childhood-diseases.
-Those who interpret
+Those who

-costs, are concepts of 300 years-old utilitarianism and therefore they also neglect
+benefits and costs, are concepts of 300 years-old utilitarianism and therefore they also neglect

 the criticism that has been directed at it.
 For the rest, I will not go so far